 Don't underestimate the nutritional value of seeds, especially flaxseeds and chia seeds.
 They're nutritional powerhouses that nourish new plants, and allow them to continue their species.
-This make these tiny, concentrated nutrition packages an excellent addition to a vegetarian diet.
+This makes these tiny, concentrated nutrition packages an excellent addition to a vegetarian diet.

-Chia seeds and flaxseeds are both rich in Omega-3 ALA (alpha-linolenic acid).
+Chia seeds and flaxseeds are both rich in omega-3 ALA (alpha-linolenic acid).
 According to the U.S. Department of Agriculture, one ounce of flaxseeds has about 4.7 grams of ALA, and one ounce of chia seeds has about 5 grams.

-The amount of Omega-3 ALA is important for two reasons.
-ALA gets converted to Omega-3 EPA and DHA, which you can't get from plant sources.
+The amount of omega-3 ALA is important for two reasons.
+ALA gets converted to omega-3 EPA and DHA, which you can't get from plant sources.
 And, only a small percentage gets converted.

 Chia seeds are an excellent source of antioxidants.
-In fact, it's their high antioxidant content that keeps the seeds fresh for a long time, and prevents them from turning rancid.
+In fact, it's their high antioxidant content that keeps the seeds fresh for a long time and prevents them from turning rancid.
 2 Flaxseeds and flaxseed oil, on the other hand, lose their nutrients and go rancid relatively quickly when they're not stored correctly, preferably in a dark, cool place, like the refrigerator or freezer.

 Chia seeds are higher in fiber with 10.6 grams vs. 7.6 grams in flaxseeds.
 Why is dietary fiber so important?
 Fiber is needed for bowel regularity, colon detoxification, and to eliminate toxins from your body.More fiber can also mean more weight loss.
 Studies show that getting more fiber into your meal makes you feel more satisfied, and full longer.3

 Below is a detailed, nutritional comparison of chia seeds and flaxseeds.
 As you can see, the winner in the vitamin category is flaxseeds, with high amounts of folate and choline.
-In the mineral category it's a mixed bag, with chia seeds winning in calcium and phosphorus, and flaxseeds in magnesium and potassium.
+In the mineral category, it's a mixed bag, with chia seeds winning in calcium and phosphorus, and flaxseeds in magnesium and potassium.